Complete the FAFSA

-The Free Application for Federal Student Aid (FAFSA) must be completed every academic year a student is interested in federal financial aid.
-Please note some state aid and scholarship programs require the student to have a valid FAFSA.
+The Free Application for Federal Student Aid (FAFSA) must be completed for every academic year a student wishes to receive federal financial aid.
+Please note some state aid and scholarship programs also require the student to have a valid FAFSA.

 Need more help?
 See the Federal Student Aid help website for filling out the FAFSA.